RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 --

-3. Hands-on activities towards final goal: secure IoT firmware update over the network!
+3. Hands-on activities: building blocks for secure IoT firmware update over the network

 ---

-## Goals of the tutorial (2)
+## Goals of the Tutorial (2)

 1. Exercise 1: compute hashes using SHA256 and SHA3-256